Olivier Salad – Russian Potato Salad

 How to make Olivier Salad – Russian Potato Salad

-6. Combine all ingredients with the mayo, salt, oil, and black pepper in a bowl until combined.
+5. Combine all ingredients in a large bowl.
+Add the mayo, salt, oil, and black pepper.
+Mix to coat.
 And you’re all done!

 Other Russian Recipes to Try –